TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 2/Judges 2.2.md

 ---

-and ye shall make no covenant with the inhabitants of this land; ye shall break down their altars.
-But ye have not hearkened unto my voice: why have ye done this?
+and you shall make no covenant with the inhabitants of this land; you shall break down their altars.'
+But you have not listened to my voice: why have you done this?